-From Dean on May 2nd, 2007 in Window Replacement
+From Margaret Everton on May 02, 2007 in Window Replacement

 When You’re Window Shopping, Know These Terms

 When you’re choosing windows for your new home, you’re likely to feel a bit overwhelmed with all the terminology.
 Here’s a short list to get you up the learning curve: